To Our Patients...

 RCMS cannot, and will not, require you to waive the right to file a complaint with the Secretary of Health and Human Services (HHS) as a condition of receiving treatment from any of our offices.

-RCMS cannot, and will not, retaliate against you for filing a complaint with the Secretary of Health and Human Services.
+RCMS cannot, and will not, retaliate against you for filing a complaint with the Secretary of HHS.

 The following is a list of other uses and disclosures allowed by the Privacy Rule: